HAMK-ICT-Project8/arduino-projects/tcp-socket-plugin/simple-connection/README.md

-# TCP Plugin simple connection
+# TCP-Socket Plugin simple connection
 This project connects the arduino board with the sparksfun wifi shield as a tcp server to the unreal engine using the tcp-plugin.
+The unreal engine project will connect to the tcp server using the TCP-Socket Plugin and will send a request to the server running on the arduino board which then will respond with a simple message and then close the connection.

 ## Dependencies
 ### Hardware